-Feeling out of control is one of the quickest ways to feel stress.
+Feeling the pre-holiday stress?.
 Our Productivity Training helps people develop good systems to manage their work, boost their productive and reduce stress.
 As much as we use our Productivity Ninja skills at work, we sometimes forget to apply them to our personal lives, especially in busy times, such as the lead up to the winter holidays.

 Not anymore though.
 Here are 5 of our favorite ways to make the holiday season less stressful, more productive and enjoyable for everyone involved.